-Tommy Lee is known to rockers as the drummer for Motley Crue, and known to the rest of the world as the ex-husband of Pamela Anderson, and star of one of the most popular movies of the 1990s.
+Tommy Lee is a famous musician, known to rockers as the drummer for Motley Crue, and known to the rest of the world as the ex-husband of Pamela Anderson.

-Lee was born Thomas Lee Bass, and spent his first four years in Greece before moving to Southern California.
+Lee was born Thomas Lee Bass in Athens, Greece, and spent his first four years in Greece before moving to Southern California.
 He dropped out of high school and drummed with a band called Suite 19 until 1981, then left to form Motley Crue with Nikki Sixx, Mick Mars, and Lee’s high school buddy Vince Neil.
 Lee left Motley Crue in 1999, to spend more time with his family, and soon formed his new band, Methods of Mayhem.

 Lee was briefly married to a model in the 1980s, then married to Heather Locklear in the early 1990s, and to Pamela Anderson in the late-90s.

 While married, Lee and Anderson filmed a video memento of their love.
 In a mystery that remains unsolved, the tape was allegedly stolen from their house in 1997 and released as Pam & Tommy Lee: Stolen Honeymoon.
 They sued the film’s distributor, Internet Entertainment Group of Seattle, but settled out of court, presumably for a cut of the profits.
 The uncut version of Stolen Honeymoon was 1998’s #1 adult video in both sales and rentals.